-The Southwest Inn fire with collapse killing 4 Houston firefighters and injured 13 others
+The Southwest Inn fire with collapse killing four Houston firefighters, and injured 13 others.

 FIRE ATTACK: A small room and contents fire within a few hundred feet from the engine can be handled with a 150-185 GPM 1 3/4 line.
 Heavy fire on arrival exiting the windows or doors will demand a minimum 200-250 GPM 2 1/2 line.
-Delayed discovery and long response times may have 2 or more rooms with heavy fire showing on arrival which will have to dealt with using a 2 1/2 line or a 600-800 GPM deck gun, dumping the tank with a blitz attack to slow down the fire spread if no life hazard is present.
+Delayed discovery and long response times may have two or more rooms with heavy fire showing on arrival which will have to dealt with using a 2 1/2 line or a 600-800 GPM deck gun, dumping the tank with a blitz attack to slow down the fire spread.
 Rooms located remote from the parking lot (courtyard areas) may require a '4 and 4' stretch; 4 sect of 3' hose with gated wye connected to 4 sec of 1 3/4 line OR a long 2 1/2 stretch from the pumper.
 For rescue of motel guests, the line must be used to protect their escape routes.

-Determining if the construction is lightweight truss, combustible wood-frame or fire-resistive will help predict collapse potential and determine fire spread and roof ventilation concerns.
-Time of day will determine whether residents are likely to be sleeping and location and extent will determine strategy and tactics for the first due engine and ladder companies.
+During size up, determining if the motel construction is lightweight truss will help predict collapse potential, fire spread and roof ventilation concerns.
+Time of day will determine whether residents are likely to be sleeping, and location and extent will determine strategy and tactics for the first due engine and ladder companies.
 Line size, selection, placement and ground ladder placement for any trapped occupants will be determined from an accurate size up.
-Motel fires will require additional manpower for forcible entry and roof ventilation if needed.
+Motel fires will require additional manpower for forcible entry and roof ventilation, if needed.

 STRATEGY AND TACTICS AT MOTEL FIRES

 FORCIBLE ENTRY: Try to obtain a master key to the rooms in the management office, or the knox box.
 If management cannot provide one, doors will have to be forced with the irons and hydraulic ram.
 This will be labor intensive, but banging on the door first should alert any occupants in a motel room.
 Obtaining a list of occupied rooms by management may make it easier, but rooms with vehicles parked in front of them are likely to be occupied.
 Check for numbered parking spots that match room numbers and start with those.
 As a last resort, the windows can be taken out and cleared for VES, but keep in mind that many motel windows are difficult to break.
 Consider rescue priorities, property damage and fire spread potential when deciding whether to break a pitch glass window.

-KEEP IN MIND WHEN BANGING ON DOORS: Some seedy motels house drug users who may not own a motor vehicle and may be under the influence of alcohol or drugs when firemen are banging on their doors to alert them of fire.
+KEEP IN MIND WHEN BANGING ON DOORS: Some seedy motels house drug users who may not own a motor vehicle and who also may be under the influence of alcohol or drugs when firemen are banging on their doors to alert them of fire.
 They might not hear the warnings.
-Some of these 'guests' are permanently housed through programs, charities, jail and rehab release programs, etc...
+Some of these motel guests are permanently housed through programs, charities, jail and rehab release programs, etc...

-Sometimes young children are left in MOTEL rooms alone while their irresponsible guardians are out neglecting their parental duties getting high, drunk or trickin.
-Children will be too scared to answer a door being banged on in the middle of the night and during a fire kids tend to hide under beds, in closets and bathtubs.
+IMPORTANT: Often, children are left alone in MOTEL rooms while their irresponsible guardians are out getting high, drunk, or trickin.
+Children will be too scared to answer a door being banged on in the middle of the night by firemen.
+During a fire, kids tend to hide under beds, in closets and bathtubs.
 Toys and bicycles are some indicators children are present.
 The room has to be forced and searched quickly.

-Fire departments across the U.S. respond to approximately 4000 hotel and motel structure fires every year resulting in loss of life and over $100 million in property damage.
-Nearly half of these fires involved cooking equipment with the rest caused by smoking, heaters, arson and laundry equipment.
-Life safety considerations and rapid fire spread in motels will present unique challenges for first due companies and the IC.
+Fire departments across the U.S. respond to approximately 4000 hotel and motel fires every year resulting in loss of life, and over $100 million in property damage.
+Nearly half of these structure fires involved cooking equipment, with the rest caused by smoking, heaters, arson, and laundry equipment.
+When it comes to motels, life safety and rapid fire spread are two major concerns that will present unique challenges for first arriving companies and incident commander.

-Hotels and Motels are occupied by temporary and some permanent guests who may not be familiar with escape routes, emergency exits, alarm warnings and who will most likely be sleeping during the night.
-As always life safety is our top priority and accomplishing that in an occupied high-rise hotel or three story motel will require additional resources.
+Hotels and Motels are occupied by temporary and permanent guests who may not be familiar with escape routes, emergency exits, alarm warnings, and who will most likely be sleeping during the night.
+As always, life safety is our top priority and accomplishing that in an occupied high-rise hotel or three story motel will require additional resources.
 Evacuation and rescue will be a difficult task requiring additional alarms.

-Fires in these occupancies are not rare events and we should prepare for them by conducting fire preplans.
+Fires in these occupancies are not rare events, and we should prepare for them by conducting fire preplans.
 When it comes to strategy and tactics, there's going to be several differences between hotels and motels.
-Motels will require quick water application as most are not fire resistive construction.

 Pioneer Hotel: 128 Dead